 Fairmont is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Fairmont citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.24% of adults 25 and older in Fairmont have a college degree.
+The percentage of adults in Fairmont who are college-educated is close to the national average for all communities of 21.84%: 18.24% of the adults in Fairmont have a bachelor's degree or advanced degree.

 The per capita income in Fairmont in 2022 was $20,530, which is low income relative to North Carolina and the nation.
 This equates to an annual income of $82,120 for a family of four.
 However, Fairmont contains both very wealthy and poor people as well.
 Fairmont also has one of the higher rates of people living in poverty in the nation, with 33.93% of its population below the federal poverty line.